Mass Hysteria (band): Touring

 began La Tournée des ombres as part of the band's 20th anniversary and to promote their most recent album.
 The tour for their album " Matière Noire " was 120 shows going all over France, Switzerland, Belgium, Quebec and Russia.

 Background

-The band's current line-up are from Brest and Rouen & Paris.
+The band's current line-up are from Brest, Rouen and Paris.

-Mouss is from the city of Brest (Brittany).
+Mouss is from the city of Brest, Brittany, France.